ccoutant/dwarf-locations/chapter2-diffs.md

 1. `DW_OP_reg0`, `DW_OP_reg1`, ..., `DW_OP_reg31`
-    The `DW_OP_reg<n>` operations encode the names of up to 32 registers, numbered from 0 through 31, inclusive.
-The object addressed is in register _n_.
+    The `DW_OP_reg<n>` operations encode the names of up to 32 registers, numbered from 0 through 31, inclusive. <span class="del">The object addressed is in register _n_.</span>
+    <span class="add">A location is pushed on the stack for the
+    register's storage bank with an offset of 0.</span>

 1. `DW_OP_regx`
     The `DW_OP_regx` operation has a single
     unsigned LEB128 literal
     operand that encodes the name of a register.
+    <span class="add">A location is pushed on the stack for the
+    register's storage bank with an offset of 0.</span>

 _These operations name a register <span class="del">location</span>,
 <span class="add">not the contents of the register</span>.
 To